saracuriel/VP-Onboarding-Doc/vp/three_levels.rst

 	  - Example Queries
 	* - **At this level, the provider commits to support interrogation and analysis on its resource's rich content.**
 	  - Data reuse and analysis
-	  - * SPARQL
-	* FAIR Data Train
-	* Data available according to the Clinical And Registry Entries Semantic Model (CARE-SM)
+	  - SPARQL, FAIR Data Train, Data available according to the Clinical And Registry Entries Semantic Model (CARE-SM)
-	  - * Open access
+	  - Open access, Authentication, Authorization
-	* Authentication
-	* Authorization
 	  - Training a prediction model on distributed data.